JustCircleProd/Quiz-about-the-most-famous-k-pop-group/README.md

 # BTSTest
-Вesktop application-test for knowledge of BTS members
+Desktop application-test for knowledge of BTS members